 History walks, 2020

 In 2020 everything was different.
-The original speaking statue concept could not be implemented in the end because of the outbreak of the corona pandemic.
-The chosen area was no longer available in the planned way and this time the characters had to take individual walks with a limited number of participants – and unfortunately were not able to appear all together on the same tour.
+In the end the original speaking statue concept could not be implemented because of the outbreak of the pandemic.
+The chosen area was no longer available in the planned way, and this time the characters had to take individual walks with a limited number of participants – and unfortunately were not able to appear all together on the same tour.
 That is why the project was renamed »History walks«.

 Further contributors: